mayannaoliveira/student-pack/README.md

 6. vsce --help to check other options.

 ## Icon

 Icon created by Yanti from [Noun Project](https://thenounproject.com/search/?q=plant&i=2754744).

+## My VS Code settings
+I posted my vscode-setting.json, please, enjoy it!

 ## This is the README for your extension pack "student-extensions-pack"

 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts:
+* Please, you should check the shortcuts with every extension pack, Thanks.
 * Split the editor (`Cmd+\` on macOS or `Ctrl+\` on Windows and Linux)
 * Toggle preview (`Shift+CMD+V` on macOS or `Shift+Ctrl+V` on Windows and Linux)
 * Press `Ctrl+Space` (Windows, Linux) or `Cmd+Space` (macOS) to see a list of Markdown snippets